Flora and Fauna of Bhitarkanika Sanctuary

 The Bhitarkanika Wildlife Sanctuary is a significant eco-system of the state.
-It contains 63 of the 75 mangrove varieties.
-The sanctuary has several giant salt water crocodiles who bask on the mud flats waiting for its next meal.
-The Dangmar Island is a wonderful breeding ground and conservation ground for crocodiles.
+It contains 63 of the 75 Mangrove varieties.
+The sanctuary has several giant salt water Crocodiles and endangered Turtles.
+The Dangmar Island is a wonderful breeding ground and conservation ground for Crocodiles.

 Besides the reptiles, the Bhitarkanika Wildlife Sanctuary also has several mammals, birds, amphibians and fish.
 Some of the mammals which are found in the region are Hyena, Fishing Cat, Jungle Cat, Smooth Coated Otter, Civet, Indian Porcupine, Wild Boar, Spotted Deer and Sambar.
 The endangered Lesser Adjutant Stork is also found in the Bhitarkanika Wildlife Sanctuary.
 Some of the less dangerous species that are found in the region are Pythons, Water Monitors and timid Deers.
 The birds that are commonly found in the region are brilliantly coloured Kingfishers, Herons, Raucous open-billed Storks, Open billed Storks, Sea Eagles, Kites, Sand Pipers, Darters, Whistling Teals and Sea Gulls.
 The Bhitarkanika Wildlife Sanctuary protects the Gahirmatha nesting beach of the endangered Olive ridley Turtles.

 The wildlife sanctuary is crisscrossed by a number of canals, creeks and rivulets.
 During high tide, the forest gets submerged under this water bodies.
 A boat ride in these water bodies is the only way to explore the Mangrove forests.